heinzermch/heinzermch.github.io/_posts/2020-07-16-deepmind-lecture-series-part-2.md

 ### 03 - What makes a good representation?

 Ill defined and challenging question.
-Look to related dispcplinecs for inspiration, for example neuroscience.
+Look to related disciplines for inspiration, for example neuro-science.

-Def what is representation: Formal system for making explicit certain entities or types of information, getgher with a specification of how the system does this.
+Def what is representation: Formal system for making explicit certain entities or types of information, together with a specification of how the system does this.
 Three ways of writing 37, representational from is orthogonal to information content.
-It is a useful abstractiong and makes different types of computations more efficient.
-Think aobut the full form of the manifold.
+It is a useful abstraction and makes different types of computations more efficient.
+Think about the full form of the manifold.

-What hapens in the brain when information moves in it.
+What happens in the brain when information moves in it.
 Becomes a manifold when you rotate or change perspective.
-Makes it hard to untagle different objects.
+Makes it hard to untangle different objects.
 Ventral stream transform reformats into better form for that task.
 Untangle representations.

 How cross a street?
 What other properties should representations have.
-Appraoch from RL persepcte.
+Approach from RL perspective.
 Think of representations as states which form an MDP, can shed light on what properties representations should have.
 Two MDPs, should contain information about presence of cars.
 What information to include in representation?

 Solving tasks requires.
-Want to exclude all irelevant information for task.
+Want to exclude all irrelevant information for task.
 Should support attention to remove unimportant details.
 Allows for better clustering.
 Want to pull a taxi, need a different representation than going home task.
 Want to keep the information about the color of the car. hence latent representation should have as input the task we are trying to solve, to support the downstream tasks.

 Compositinality.
 Ability to infer the meaning of a complex expression.
 Man with binoculars example, who has the binoculars.
 Important because it leads to open-endedness.